List of Marvel Comics teams and organizations: Shadow Initiative

-During the "Dark Reign" storyline, Butterball, Ringer, Doctor Sax, Johnny Guitar, Badd Axe, Firearms, Slaughter Boy and Heavy Mettle (Barracuda, Blackwing, Riot, Stronghold and Warbow) join Bengal, Komodo and Batwing in a new look Shadow Initiative.
-But as Norman Osborn already has a covert team in the shape of the Thunderbolts, the Shadow Initiative is turned into a "cannon fodder" unit, purposely sent on suicide missions, a fact that is hidden from the Shadow Initiative members.
-Before their first mission to take back Prison 42 from Blastaar's alien forces, Johnny Guitar overhears the Taskmaster and learns the Shadow Initiative's true purpose.
-After some consideration, he bravely goes through with the mission.
-But not before guaranteeing his family's compensation in the event of his death and deliberately injuring his best friend, Doctor Sax, washing him out of the Initiative and saving his life.
-During the siege to take back Prison 42, along with several other members of the Shadow Initiative, Johnny Guitar is killed in action.
-Also confirmed to be killed are Blackwing, Slaughterboy, and Firearms.
-Bengal, Komodo, Batwing, Butterball and the surviving members of the Shadow Initiative fight against the odds and take back Prison 42.
-They are aided by Hardball, a Prison 42 detainee forced to join Blastaar's army, who suggests to Dr. Arthur Nagan that they should release Dragon Man, knowing that the creature would side with Komodo.
-Taskmaster, Constrictor, Penance, Living Laser and Scorcher arrive shortly after to finish the enemy.
-Bengal and the rest of the Shadow Initiative realized the true nature of their mission.
+During the "Dark Reign" storyline, Butterball, Ringer, Doctor Sax, Johnny Guitar, Badd Axe, Firearms, Slaughter Boy, and the members of Heavy Mettle join Bengal, Komodo and Batwing in a new Shadow Initiative.
+As Norman Osborn already has a covert team in the form of the Thunderbolts, the Shadow Initiative is turned into a "cannon fodder" unit, purposely sent on suicide missions, a fact that is hidden from the Shadow Initiative members.
+During a siege to take back Prison 42, Johnny Guitar, Blackwing, Slaughterboy, and Firearms are killed in action.
+Bengal and the surviving members of the Shadow Initiative realize the true nature of their mission.